 That brings me to discuss something that is very little discussed today, and that is this.
-Just because it happened in Acts, does that necessarily mean that it is for today?
-That it is for the duration of the history of the church?
-We saw this morning that it isn’t so because the book is a book of historical transition, and what occurred in the period of the Book of Acts and what was recorded there was not then turned into a command for the church, but was simply recorded as history, and we tried to show this morning that if you accept the fact that everything that happens in the Book of Acts is normal for the Christian, you’re really in a deep, deep hole because there are so many other very different things that happen that cannot be and need not be and are not to be reproduced today.
+Just because it happened in Acts, does that necessarily mean that it is for today, that it is for the duration of the history of the church?
+And we saw this morning that it isn’t so because the book is a book of historical transition, and what occurred in the period of the Book of Acts and what was recorded there was not then turned into a command to the church, but was simply recorded as history.
+And we tried to show this morning that if you accept the fact that everything that happens in the Book of Acts is normal for the Christian, you’re really into a deep, deep hole because there are so many other very different things that happen that cannot be and need not be and are not to be reproduced today.

-So we saw in the re-offer of the kingdom that very truth, and we saw the Apostle Paul, who wanted to thank God, and he took a Jewish vow, the Nazarite vow, in Chapter 18, which is very interesting because he is a Christian.
-He is the Apostle to the Gentiles.
+And so we saw in the re-offer of the kingdom that very truth, and we saw the apostle Paul, who wanted to thank God, and he took a Jewish vow, the Nazarite vow, in Chapter 18, which is very interesting because he is a Christian.
+He is the apostle to the Gentiles.
 He is the one who has been given the dispensation of the mysteries to declare the truth of the New Testament Word and the new covenant and all of its clear delineation, and yet he is still acting in an Old Testament way.
-Again we see the transitional overlay.
+Again we see the transitional overlap.

-Now I told you after looking at those broad elements of the transitional nature of Acts that I wanted to take you back through and show you how Acts 2, 8, 10 and 19 fit into that transition.
+Now, I told you after looking at those broad elements of the transitional nature of Acts that I wanted to take you back through and show you how Acts 2, 8, 10 and 19 fit into that transition.
 Let’s go to Acts chapter 2, Act chapter 2 and verse 1, “And when the Day of Pentecost was fully come, they were all in one accord in one place and suddenly there came a sound from heaven like a rushing mighty wind and it filled all the house where they were sitting and there appeared unto them cloven tongues as of fire and it sat upon each of them and they were all filled with the Holy Spirit and began to speak with other languages as the Spirit gave them utterance.”
 Now, the charismatic Pentecostal teaching is that the baptism and the tongues that occur here in Chapter 2 are subsequent to salvation.
-They say these people have already been saved and now at a later time they are getting the power of the Holy Spirit which released in Chapter 2 began to change the world.
-Now I would agree in the initial sense that these are saved people.
-The 120 disciples gathered in the Upper Room in my judgment no doubt were saved people.
+They say these people have already been saved, and now at a later time they are getting the power of the Holy Spirit which released in Chapter 2 began to change the world.
+Now, I would agree in the initial sense that these are saved people.
+The 120 disciples gathered in the upper room in my judgment no doubt were saved people.
 You say, “Why do you think that?”
 Well, let me show you a couple of Scriptures.

 So here is the idea that they are clean, that they are the ones being purged.
 They have been spiritually set apart.
 And so it seems to be clear, and we grant the point at this juncture that these people in Acts 2 were already believing people.
 They constituted the apostles and some other disciples.
 I don’t have any problem with that.

-Now, also I would call you to the John 20:22, and again this a good indication that these were in God’s eyes people who had received salvation, even if it was Old Testament salvation in a sense - salvation by grace in anticipation of the work of Christ.
-Jesus says to them in verse 21, “Peace be unto you as My Father has sent me, so send I you, and when He had said this, He breathed on them and said unto them, ‘Receive ye the Holy Spirit.’”
+Now, also I would call you to the 20th chapter of John, 22nd verse.
+And again this a good indication that these were in God’s eyes people who had received salvation, even if it was Old Testament salvation in a sense, salvation by grace in anticipation of the work of Christ.
+Jesus says to them in verse 21, “Peace be unto you as My Father has sent Me, so send I you, and when He had said this, He breathed on them and said unto them, ‘Receive ye the Holy Spirit.’”

-Now, some would argue from this, and it may be a point - I throw it in for whatever it’s worth - that since the work of the Holy Spirit is to point out who Christ is, they would not have had to wait to recognize Him by seeing Him at the breakfast table on the shore.
+Now, some would argue from this, and it may be a point.
+I throw it in for whatever it’s worth, that since the work of the Holy Spirit is to point out who Christ is, they would not have had to wait to recognize Him by seeing Him at the breakfast table on the shore.
 They would not have been in ignorance in verse 4.
 Now, that is possible.
-That’s a possible argument - not as strong as the first one - but the strong argument comes in Acts 1:5-8.
-"For John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”
+That’s a possible argument; not as strong as the first one, but the strong argument comes in the 8th verse of the first chapter of Acts, Acts 1:5 would be a place to start.
+“For John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”
 They’re still waiting, still waiting, still waiting.
-He said until them in verse 8, “But you shall receive power after the Holy Spirit is come on you and shall be witnesses to me in Jerusalem, Judea, Samaria, the outermost part of the earth.”
+He said until them in verse 8, “But you shall receive power after the Holy Spirit is come on you and shall be witnesses to me in Jerusalem, Judea, Samaria, the uttermost part of the earth.”
 Still waiting, still waiting.
-Verse 14, still waiting.
-Continuing in prayer.
+Verse 14, still waiting, continuing in prayer.
 Finally, in Chapter 2 the Holy Spirit comes.

 I don’t see any reason to feel that the Holy Spirit came twice.
 I don’t see any reason to feel that the Holy Spirit came in John 20, which was after the crucifixion.
 I may have said it was before earlier.
 It was after the crucifixion and after the resurrection, but there is no reason to feel that when He said, “Receive ye the Holy Spirit” it was anything more than a pledge because of the fact they were still waiting all the way till the second chapter of Acts for the fulfillment of the truth that when He came they would be witnesses.